thundergnat/n-flake/README.md

 a good compromise allowing reasonable up and down resizing.

 You can't really make n-flakes with 1 or 2 sides.
-Those would be a point or a line and the SVG routines I use here won't support those without special casing.
+Those would be a point or a line respectively and the SVG routines used here won't support those without special casing.

 A 4 sided n-flake is kind of a degenerate form.
 It is essentially just a solid filled square.